Southwest drought is the most extreme in 1,200 years, study finds

 California’s snowpack declined to just 73 percent of normal as of Monday, after being at 160 percent of normal in December.

-The Central Sierra Snow Lab at the University of California at Berkeley tweeted that its snowpack lost 5 percent of its water content amid unusually warm weather over the past week.
+The Central Sierra Snow Lab run by the University of California at Berkeley tweeted that its snowpack lost 5 percent of its water content amid unusually warm weather over the past week.
 At its monitoring site, the snowiest December on record has been followed by a record streak of 37 days without precipitation.

 The parched conditions laid the groundwork for a recent record-setting winter heat wave in California.